Orchestra For Everyone

 Who performs with the Orchestra?

 Every concert is led by a conductor – a highly trained musician who guides the orchestra to produce an excellent performance of the composer’s music.
-In 2020, we have the immense privilege of having some of the greatest Australian and international conductors leading the orchestra.
+We have the immense privilege of having some of the greatest Australian and international conductors leading the orchestra.

 Our Musicians